 It is a paradox of teaching that a teacher, with all this help on their project team would feel so isolated and alone.
 This paradox exists because the teacher does not have authority to direct other members of the project team.
 The fact that this relationship is backwards is a fact of a teacher’s role that teachers must learn to accept.

-Project management is a systematic set of procedures that define the following steps or stages:
+Project management requires a systematic set of procedures (steps) or stages:

-- Define the Problem that the Project will Resolve
+- Define the Problem that the Project Resolves

 - Brainstorm Solutions and Options